What's the Best Local LLM to Run on Mac Mini M4 with 24-32GB RAM?

 Mistake 1: Choosing the Largest Model That “Fits”

-I initially thought “24GB RAM, so I can use a 22GB model!”
+I initially thought “24GB RAM, so I can use a 20GB model!”
 Wrong.

 Mistake 2: Ignoring Quantization

-I downloaded the full FP16 version of a model, and it used 2x the memory for minimal quality gain.
+I once downloaded an FP16 version of a model and it used 2x the memory for a barely noticeable quality gain.

 Mistake 3: Not Verifying Metal Acceleration

-I ran models for a week before realizing Metal wasn’t enabled:
+I ran models for a week before realizing GPU acceleration wasn’t active:

 Mistake 4: Wrong Model for the Task

-WRONG: Use Llama 3.1 8B for complex code refactoringRIGHT: Use DeepSeek Coder or Qwen Coder for code tasks
+WRONG: Use a general 8B model for complex code refactoringRIGHT: Use Qwen2.5-Coder or Qwen3-Coder for code tasks

-WRONG: Use code model for creative writingRIGHT: Use Llama or Mistral for general tasksSpecialized models outperform general ones in their domain, even at smaller sizes.
+WRONG: Use a code model for creative writingRIGHT: Use Gemma 3 or Qwen3 for general tasksSpecialized models beat general ones in their domain, even at similar sizes.

 My Recommended Setup